What is System Testing?

 - Prepare test cases covering all functional and non-functional requirements

-- Execute test cases on the complete system
+- Execute test cases on the complete integrated system

-Example: Testing an e-commerce website as a complete system, including product search, checkout process, payment gateway, and user account functionality.
+Example: Testing an e-commerce website as a complete system, including product search, adding items to cart, checkout process, payment gateway integration, order confirmation, and user account functionality.